UCLALibrary/research-tips/_tutorials/2017-11-28-integrating-citations.markdown

 <h3>Heads Up:</h3>

 <p>How authors integrate sources into their writing varies from field to field.
-Make sure that you understand which citation style is most commonly used in your discipline!
+Make sure that you understand which {% include glossary-term.html term="citation style" termshown="citation style"%} is most commonly used in your discipline!
 Are you writing for Geology or Microbiology, Musicology or History?
 Find a representative paper in your field and take a look at how the authors use and integrate citations, or try our <a href="https://uclalibrary.github.io/research-tips/reading-for-writing/" target="_blank">Reading for Writing</a> activity.
 For example, Humanities articles tend to use direct quotations to integrate their sources, whereas science-based academic papers do not.

 <h2>The examples in this guide come from:</h2>
 <p style="font-size: small;">Marcotullio, P. J., Hughes, S., Sarzynski, A., Pincetl, S., Sanchez Peña, L., Romero-Lankao, P., Runfola, D. and Seto, K. C. (2014), Urbanization and the carbon cycle: Contributions from social science.
 Earth's Future, 2: 496–514. doi:10.1002/2014EF000257</p>